Stephan-Voss/layoutium/README.md

 MANUAL
 Disclaimer: Yes, the icons are silly, but this was made for personal use, and they can easily be replaced by others with similar names.
 Icons do have tool-tips to make the app usable for others...

 ~ Page Setup ~
 Paper size is adjusted by entering pixel values for "Paper W" and "H".
 You can set a background through the "Insert" menu.
 By default, bleed is on and won't allow items to cross it's invisible border.
 Click the green satyr icon to toggle bleed.
 If a box is refusing to obey bleed, deselect it (by clicking anywhere on the page) and then reselect it.
+Snap-to-grid can be enabled by entering a pixel value different from 1 for "Grid".
+The page is zoomable through ctrl+scrolling or the egg, dragon and tree icons.

 ~ Boxes ~
 Add a text/image box by hitting the scroll icon.
+Boxes by default rezise to fit their contents.
+Hit the map icon to lock a box to the pixel values entered for "Box W" and "H" (or to unlock it).
+To position the box, just drag-and-drop or enter pixel values for "Pos X" and "Y".
 You can embed images by clicking the pixie icon.
 To set a background image for the box, use the Insert menu.
 Selected text can be formatted by clicking the tome icon.
 Padding (box internal margin) is set by entering a pixel value for "Pad".